-Thomas E. Porter, Jr., 62, from Concord, North Carolina, is president of Porter Farms Inc., a farming operation consisting of a sow farrow unit and a wean swine operation, pullet houses, layer houses and a cow / calf operation.
+Thomas E. Porter, Jr., 63, from Concord, North Carolina, is president of Porter Farms Inc., a farming operation consisting of a sow farrow unit and a wean swine operation, pullet houses, layer houses and a cow / calf operation.
 He also manages The Farm at Brush Arbor, LLC, an agritourism business on his farm.
 He currently serves on the Carolina Farm Credit, ACA, board of directors.
-Mr. Porter also holds board and leadership positions with the following agricultural trade and promotion organizations: board member on the Cabarrus County Ag Advisory Board, president of Cabarrus County Farm Bureau and as chairman of the Cabarrus County Extension Advisory Board.
+Mr. Porter also holds board and leadership positions with the following agricultural trade and promotion organizations: board member on the Cabarrus County Ag Advisory Board, president of Cabarrus County Farm Bureau, as chairman of Cabarrus County Extension Advisory Board; Cabarrus County Soil and Water Conservation District, and the Water Committee for the American Farm Bureau.
 He also serves on the Commissioners Circle for the North Carolina Commissioner of Agriculture.
-Mr. Porter served on the Board Governance Committee in 2016 and will serve on the Board Risk Policy Committee in 2017.
-He became a director in 2014, and his term expires December 31, 2017.
+Mr. Porter served on the Board Risk Policy Committee in 2017.
+He became a director in 2014, and his term expired on December 31, 2017.

-William T. Robinson, 49, from St. Matthews, South Carolina, is the owner/operator of Robinson Family Farm which consists of hay, cattle, and timber.
-Mr. Robinson is currently employed as Executive Director for the

-SEFA group, an engineering, construction, and transportation company, and he retired from the department of Treasury and Corporate Financial Planning at Santee Cooper, South Carolina's state owned electric and water utility.
-He serves on the Parent Advisory Council for Wofford College, South Carolina Palmetto Agribusiness Council, and the Lexington County Chamber of Commerce.
+William T. Robinson, 50, from St. Matthews, South Carolina, is the owner/operator of Robinson Family Farm which consists of hay, cattle, and timber.
+Mr. Robinson is currently employed as Executive Director for the SEFA group, an engineering, construction, and transportation company, and he retired from the department of Treasury and Corporate Financial Planning at Santee Cooper, South Carolina's state owned electric and water utility.
+He serves on the board of the South Carolina Palmetto Agribusiness Council, the Orangeburg Area Cattlemen's Association and the Lexington County Chamber of Commerce.
 Mr. Robinson obtained a Bachelor of Science and a Master of Science in Civil Engineering from Clemson University and a Master of Business Administration from Charleston Southern University.
 He currently serves as chairman of the board of AgSouth Farm Credit, ACA.
-Mr. Robinson is a member of both the AgFirst Plan Sponsor Committee and the AgFirst/FCBT Plan Sponsor Committee.
-Mr. Robinson served on the Board Audit Committee in 2016 and will serve as chair of the committee in 2017.
-He became a director in 2016, and his term expires December 31, 2019
+Mr. Robinson is a member of both the AgFirst Plan Sponsor Committee and the AgFirst/FCBT Plan Sponsor Committee and serves as chair of both Committees in 2018.
+Mr. Robinson serves as chair of the Board Audit Committee.
+He became a director in 2016, and his term expires on December 31, 2019